DylanGTech/playground-jxzrqybb/statement.md

 So what does this do?
 * "var" tells the computer that we need a piece of memory.
 That piece of memory will be used to store a variable.
 We did this twice, which means there will be two new pieces of memory to store our data.
 * "d" and "t" are the names of the variables.
 They mean absolutely nothing to the computer.
 In fact, the computer doesn't even know what the names of those variables are, or what they do, by default.
 You are like a god to a computer; It will blindly follow your orders, no matter how dumb.
-* "d = 12" and "t = 15" tell the computer to take whatever value you give it, and put it inside that piece of memory.
-After this, the piece of memory with the name "d" will have the value of 15 inside of it, while "t" will have the value of 12.
+* "d = 12" and "t = 0.25" tell the computer to take whatever value you give it, and put that value inside the piece of memory.
+After this, the piece of memory with the name "d" will have the value of 12 inside of it, while "t" will have the value of 15.

 Now that we have our values neatly tucked away inside their memory slots, it's time to DO something with them.